-Proteome Analysis of Virulent and Avirulent M. tuberculosis Strains-BND-433 and JAL-2287 strains are CAS clade clinical strains that are resistant either to only streptomycin or streptomycin, isoniazid, and rifampicin, respectively (36).
+BND433 and JAL2287 strains are CAS clade clinical strains that are resistant either to only streptomycin or streptomycin, isoniazid and rifampicin, respectively (36).
 Prior to proteomic analysis of the four strains, we monitored their growth profiles in 7H9 medium every 24 h over 8 days.
-The growth profiles for all four strains were found to be similar until day 5 (Fig. 1A).
-To perform comparative proteomics analysis, cells were harvested on day 3, and four biological replicates for each strain were processed using the proteomic workflow shown in Fig. 1B.
-The raw files were searched against Uniprot M. tuberculosis reference proteome database, and a total of 2161 protein groups were identified with high confidence using 1% protein and peptide false discovery rate cutoff (supplemental Tables 1-3).
-The identified proteins covered \sim 54% of the predicted M. tuberculosis proteome, with each run identifying between 1700 and 1900 protein groups (Fig. 1C).
-Comparative analysis of the protein groups of Rv, Ra, BND, and JAL strains revealed 13, 12, 13, and 22 strain-specific protein groups, respectively (Fig. 1D).
-Among them 3, 2, 3, and 18 protein groups were detected in at least two biological replicates of the particular strain, respectively, and not in the others (supplemental Table 4).
+The growth profiles for all four strains were found to be similar till Day 5 (Fig 1A).
+In order to perform comparative proteomics analysis, cells were harvested on Day 3 and four biological replicates for each strain were processed using the proteomic workflow shown in Fig 1B.
+The raw files were searched against Uniprot Mtb reference proteome database and a total of 2161 protein groups were identified with high confidence using 1% protein and peptide FDR cutoff (Sup Table 1, 2 and 3).
+The identified proteins covered ~54% of the predicted Mtb proteome, with each run identifying between 1700-1900 protein groups (Fig 1C).
+Comparative analysis of the protein groups of Rv, Ra, BND and JAL strains revealed 13, 12, 13 and 22 strain-specific protein groups respectively (Fig 1D).
+Among them 3, 2, 3 and 18 protein groups were detected in at least two biological replicates of the particular strain respectively, and not in the others (Sup Table 4).

-To categorize proteins according to their functional relevance, we first organized the M. tuberculosis database proteins (a total of 4031 proteins) into functional categories as per the tuberculist classification (Fig. 1E).
-The highest numbers of proteins were conserved hypotheticals, cell wall and cell process-related, and those involved in intermediary metabolism and respiration (Fig. 1E).
-The 2161 proteins identified in the proteome as part of this study were distributed over all the functional categories, with the majority of the proteins belonging to the categories of intermediary metabolism and respiration (31%), conserved hypotheticals (22.2%), and cell wall and cell process-related (17.2%), constituting \sim 66% of the total identified proteome.
+To categorize proteins according to their functional relevance we first organized the Mtb database proteins (a total of 4031 proteins) into functional categories as per the tuberculist classification (http://tuberculist.epfl.ch/; Fig 1E).
+The highest number of proteins were conserved hypotheticals, cell wall and cell processesrelated, and those involved in intermediary metabolism and respiration (Fig 1E).
+The 2161 proteins identified in the proteome as part of this study were distributed over all the functional categories, with the majority of the proteins belonging to the categories of intermediary metabolism and respiration (31%), conserved hypotheticals (22.2%) and cell wall and cell processes-related (17.2%), constituting ~66% of the total identified proteome (Fig 1F).
+To examine the coverage of the proteome obtained in each functional category, we compared the identified proteins with the proteins annotated in that particular tuberculist functional group.
+Highest coverage was observed in the larger tuberculist functional categories (Fig 1F).